Darkzarich/nestjs-docs-cats-project/README.md

 ## Description

-Small fullstack project to try out some Nest.js concepts, examples from the docs, design patters and best practices as well as serving client side static content (for SPA).
+Small fullstack project to try out some NestJS concepts, examples from the docs, design patters and best practices as well as serving client side static content (for SPA).
+Technically, the project was not made from scratch, this is an extension of the project from the official NestJS docs with some additional features that were not originally present in the docs.

-For the server side, the project uses [Nest.js](https://nestjs.com/) + [MongoDB](https://www.mongodb.com/) as the database and [React](https://reactjs.org/) + [TypeScript](https://www.typescriptlang.org/) for the client side.
+For the server side, the project uses [NestJS](https://nestjs.com/) + [MongoDB](https://www.mongodb.com/) as the database and [React](https://reactjs.org/) + [TypeScript](https://www.typescriptlang.org/) for the client side.

 Key features: